Invention and innovation in plant breeding

 - Male sterility and hybrid seed production

-- Plant-based production of industrial chemicals, anti¬bodies and vaccines
+- Plant-based production of industrial chemicals, antibodies and vaccines

-- Second and third generation biofuel production
+- Plant based biofuel production

 - New herbicides, pesticides and fertilisers, including biological agents